Geeksltd/MSharp.Docs/Tutorials/9/README.md

 }
 ```

-"ServiceTypesList" class just lists service types items in a grid and lets users do CRUD operations.
+**ServiceTypesList** class just lists service types items in a grid and lets users do CRUD operations.

-#### Creating Service Type Form Module

-Add a form module with the name of *ServiceTypeForm* using the M# context menu like below:
+Let's continue with adding *Form module* named **ServiceTypeForm** like below:

 ```C#
 using MSharp;